Bubble phase at $\nu=1/3$ for a spinless hollow-core interaction: introduction

-In this paper we study the WYQ hard-core model by exact diagonalizations using sphere~\cite{HaldaneBook,Fano86} and torus geometry~\cite{Haldane85}.
-We concentrate on filling factors $\nu=1/3$ and $\nu=1/5$.
-For filling factor $\nu=1/3$ we show that the values of gaps extracted from neutral excitations extrapolate smoothly to zero in the thermodynamic limit from sphere calculations if we stick to the special WYQ shift $N_\phi = 3N_e -7$.
-On the torus geometry there is no shift and it possible to compare directly with the Laughlin-like physics by varying the so-called Haldane pseudopotentials.
-We find a phase transition between the Laughlin state and the WYQ state.
-This is coherent with recent findings on a related model.
-The LLL-projected static structure factor of the WYQ state has several peaks indicating the tendency to spontaneous breakdown of translation symmetry as is observed in the bubble phase in higher Landau levels.
+In this paper we study the WYQ hollow-core model by exact diagonalizations using sphere~\cite{HaldaneBook,Fano86} and torus geometry~\cite{Haldane85}.
+Since the number of particles we can treat is limited to small values we also use the DMRG algorithm on the cylinder geometry to clarify the nature of the ground state.
+For filling factor $\nu=1/3$ we show that the values of gaps extracted from charged and neutral excitations extrapolate smoothly to zero in the thermodynamic limit from sphere calculations if we stick to the special WYQ shift $N_\phi = 3N_e -7$.
+This indication of compressibility alone does not however allow us to understand the nature of the ground state.
+We thus use next the torus geometry where there is no shift and so there is direct competition with the Laughlin-like physics as well as competition with states that break translation invariance like stripe or bubble phases.
+We find that the LLL-projected static structure factor of the WYQ state has several peaks indicating the tendency to spontaneous breakdown of translation symmetry as is observed in the bubble phase in higher Landau levels.
+If one uses a rectangular unit cell one observes the appearance of a special wavevector where fluctuations are enhanced, indicative of a tendency to spatial ordering.
+To clarify the nature of this ordering we next ran DMRG studies in the cylinder geometry on large systems of up to 30 electrons to be reasonably sure to avoid finite size effects.
+We measure the pair correlation function and conclude that the ground state is a two-electron bubble phase as expected from Hartree-Fock theory for Coulomb interactions in higher Landau levels.